MRVirus007/todo-task/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Specifically Written for TodoService

-## Designed and Developer by - Mohammed Rokerya
+## Designed and Developed by - Mohammed Rokerya